Pat Buchanan: Early life and education

-Patrick Joseph Buchanan was born in Washington, D.C., on November 2, 1938, to William Baldwin Buchanan (1905-1988), a partner in an accounting firm, and his wife Catherine Elizabeth Crum (1911-1995), a nurse and homemaker.
+Patrick Joseph Buchanan was born in Washington, D.C., on November 2, 1938, to William Baldwin Buchanan (1905–1988), a partner in an accounting firm, and Catherine Elizabeth Crum (1911–1995), a nurse and homemaker.

-Buchanan had six brothers, Brian, Henry, James, John, Thomas, and William Jr., and two sisters, Kathleen and Angela, who would later go on to serve as U.S. Treasurer during the Reagan administration.
+Buchanan had six brothers, Brian, Henry, James, John, Thomas, and William Jr., and two sisters, Kathleen and Angela, who served as U.S. Treasurer during the Presidency of Ronald Reagan.
 Buchanan's father was of Irish, English, and Scottish ancestry, and his mother was of German descent.
 He had a great-grandfather who fought in the American Civil War in the Confederate States Army, which earned Buchanan membership in the Sons of Confederate Veterans.
 He admires Robert E. Lee, Douglas MacArthur, and Joseph McCarthy.

 Buchanan described his Southern ancestry, writing:

 I have family roots in the South, in Mississippi.
 When the Civil War came, Cyrus Baldwin enlisted and did not survive Vicksburg.
 William Buchanan of Okolona, who would marry Baldwin's daughter, fought at Atlanta and was captured by General Sherman.
 William Baldwin Buchanan was the name given to my father and by him to my late brother.

 As a member of the Sons of Confederate Veterans, I have been to their gatherings.
 I spoke at the 2001 SCV convention in Lafayette, LA.
 The Military Order of the Stars and Bars presented me with a battle flag and a wooden canteen like the ones my ancestors carried.

 Buchanan was born into a Catholic family and attended Catholic schools, including the Jesuit-run Gonzaga College High School in Washington, D.C.
 He then attended Georgetown University, where he participated in, but did not complete, the Reserve Officers' Training Corps (ROTC) program.
 In 1960, he graduated with a bachelor's degree in English.
 He subsequently received his draft notice, but the District of Columbia Draft Board exempted Buchanan from military service because of reactive arthritis, classifying him as 4-F. He then attended the Graduate School of Journalism at Columbia University, where he wrote his thesis on the expanding trade between Canada and Cuba and was awarded a master's degree in journalism in 1962.